mulesoft-assets/template-sfdc2sieb-contact-aggregation/README.md

 1. Contacts only in Salesforce
 2. Contacts only in Siebel
-3. Contacts in both Salesforce and Org B
+3. Contacts in both Salesforce and Siebel

 All records ordered alphabetically by mail within each category.
 If you want to change this order then the *compare* method should be modified.